krishansinghal/MyDexNew/README.md

 After the succesful deployment you will get the `Contract Address`.

-- Copy the `Contract Address` and go to deployed Token contracts.
-Paste the contract address to the `Approve function` of deployed `tokenA`.
-Approve the require amount of tokens.
-- Repeat the same process for the `TokenB`.
+Make sure to `Approve` the  Dex contract for the token.

 After the succesful Approve, the MyDex is ready to perform the following Operations: